.st0{fill:#FFFFFF;}

 • Funnel a percentage of every paycheck in to the account

-Money-Saving Tips for your Destination Wedding
+Money-Saving Tips for Your Destination Wedding

 • Keep your guest list small - invite a small group of people